dasec/fishy/doc/source/05_future_work.rst

 overwrites the hidden data with zero bytes.
 This does not apply to any security standards for save data removal.
 This area offers much room for improvements.

-The `inode_padding` technique is not usable at the moment as data hidden with it is found by the filesystem check.
-This can be fixed by finding and manipulating the corresponding flag.

 At the current state `fishy` does not provide on the fly data encryption and has no data integrity methods implemented.
 As finding unencrypted data is relatively easy with forensic tools - regardless of the hiding technique -